 By Matt Smith

 Fourth-quarter revenue was 2.74 billion dirhams.
-This compares to 2.4 billion dirhams a year ago.
+This compares with 2.4 billion dirhams a year earlier.

-UAE telecom operators are taxed via royalties under license agreements with the federal government.
+UAE telecom operators are taxed via royalties under licenses from the federal government.
 The latter announced a new formula in December that includes a levy on revenues as well as profits.

-Du has proposed a cash dividend of 30 fils per share.
+Du proposed a cash dividend of 30 fils per share.

-The operator's share of the UAE mobile subscribers increased slightly to 48.7 percent, while average revenue per user - a key industry metric - rose to 117 dirhams in the quarter from 110 dirhams in the third quarter.
+The operator had 6.46 million mobile subscribers as of Dec.
+31, up from 5.2 million a year earlier, giving it a market share of 48.7 percent.
+Average revenue per user rose to 117 dirhams in the quarter from 110 dirhams in the third quarter.